COURTOIS Gustave Claude Etienne

 Courtois exhibited at the Salon de Paris, receiving a third-place medal in 1878 and a second-place medal in 1880.
 He was awarded a gold medal at the Exposition Universelle in 1889 and exhibited at the Salon de la Société Nationale des Beaux-Arts from 1911 to 1914.
 He was made a Chevalier in the Légion d’Honneur.

-This specific painting has been exhibited at the Exposition Nationale des Beaux-Arts.
+This specific painting has been exhibited at the Exposition Nationale des Beaux-Arts of 1882.

 Pusey 1853 - Paris 1923